 7:00 PM – 8:30 PM

-The next edition of the lecture series, “Fast & Curious: ED Talks from UC Santa Barbara’s Gevirtz School,” will take place on November 29 at the Faulkner Gallery at the Santa Barbara Public Library, 40 E. Anapamu St. The event, which is free and open to the public, will feature four faculty members, one graduate student, and one alumnus from the Gevirtz School giving no more than an eight-minute talk each about their research or work that is shaping education.
-This edition in particular will feature topics ranging from preventing ACEs (Adverse Childhood Experiences, so prevalent we’ve got an acronym for them) to de-mystifying the notion that new teaching standards have birthed a new math.
+The next edition of the lecture series, “Fast & Curious: ED Talks from UC Santa Barbara’s Gevirtz School,” will take place on Wednesday, October 23 at 7 pm at the Faulkner Gallery at the Santa Barbara Public Library, 40 E. Anapamu St. The event, which is free and open to the public, will feature three faculty members, one graduate student, one alumna, one retired faculty member/alumna, and one non-GGSE professor giving no more than eight-minute talks each their research or work that is shaping education and applied psychology.

-This evening will be the fifth in the successful series and first of the 2018-19 school year.
+This evening will be the seventh in the successful series that began in February 2017.
 Videos of talks from the other evenings, which drew crowds of approximately 75 each, can be seen online (education.ucsb.edu/impact/local/fast-curious-ed-talks).